-Cho will take part in a discussion on “So, We're Online Now: COVID-19 and Technology in the Education Space.”
+Cho took part in a discussion on “So, We're Online Now: COVID-19 and Technology in the Education Space.”
 After the onset of COVID-19, technology played an integral role in providing education and services, as well as employment in the school setting.
 The virtual space was ground zero for the intersection of several legal issues: privacy, data security, free speech and expression, and even activism.
-The speakers will talk through some of the thorny issues that arose in both the student and employee spaces and how they were addressed when it came to the delivery of instruction, provision of services to students and teleworking.
+The speakers talked through some of the thorny issues that arose in both the student and employee spaces and how they were addressed when it came to the delivery of instruction, provision of services to students and teleworking.

 Cho was joined by Jerry Blakemore from the University of North Carolina at Greensboro and Christine Scheef of the North Carolina School Boards Association.

 Jones spoke on “Personnel and the Pandemic: The Future of Work.”
 COVID-19 has uprooted virtually every aspect of the pre-pandemic workforce, and the employment outlook for the education sector has not been spared.
 How much of the "new normal" — teleworking, physical distancing, health screenings, vaccine requirements — will impact the future of work?
 The panelists discussed common issues with workplace accommodations during the pandemic, best practices for navigating difficult scenarios, and insights on how future employment trends may impact educational institutions.

 April Kuhn of Pfeiffer University joined Jones for this presentation.

 *This event was not hosted by Womble Bond Dickinson (US) LLP.
 We encourage all of our attorneys to be actively involved in outside organizations as both leaders and presenters.
 Our attorneys served as presenters at this event.
 Any registration fee for this event was set by the outside organization and not by Womble Bond Dickinson (US) LLP.